 frequency, combining these two increase endurance performance exponentially.

-Note: preform exercises according to the nature of your sport/activity, meaning: if you’re a wrestler using crouching/explosive movements, use a wider stance and go lower into the exercise movement.
+Final note: preform exercises according to the nature of your sport/activity, meaning: if you’re a wrestler using crouching/explosive movements, use a wider stance and go lower into the exercise movement.

 If you’re a swimmer keep the feet closer together going as low as you might when you make an explosive lung into the pool.
 Also note if you find your muscles are sore or tender over the next few days then it’s telling you (these exercises are working on the these weaker areas).

-Wednesday for building strength and endurance in the core
+building strength and endurance in the core

 Unifying your strength curve between upper and lower body increases the endurance of the core; often the most over looked and only unifying link we have between the upper and lower body.